kamigerami/iot17/C++-programmering/c++_inlamning_Cloud/README.md

 I made the vectors extern ( I could have used pointers or static members instead and there is improvements to be done when time allows)

-The reason I chose a vector (instead of a list) is because of it using contiguous memory.
+The reason I chose a vector (instead of a list) is because of it using contiguous memory and we can easily resize it when we remove or add units.

 Still need to :

 * Input validation and error checking ( out of bounds, wrong input type, too many charachters... etc)
-* User removing components
 * better separation of private and public methods and variables.
+* code cleanup conforming to best practices

 ### Compilation
 To compile project in linux / osx run :